 SF Cable Car (Pixabay)

 B. F-Line Streetcar – You can take SF’s other famous transport option at Jones Street between Jefferson and Beach Streets at Fisherman’s Wharf.
-These streetcars run along the Embarcadero up to the Ferry Building, before turn right down on to Market Street ultimately terminating at the Castro.
+These streetcars run along the Embarcadero up to the Ferry Building before turning right down onto Market Street, ultimately terminating at the Castro.

 Each streetcar originated from a country that participated in the Historic Streetcar Festival held in 1982.
-Cities all around the world shipped their old streetcars to San Francisco that’s why it’s conceivable to ride on an Italian or English streetcar while touring SF too.
+Cities all around the world shipped their old streetcars to San Francisco, so it’s possible to ride on an Italian or English streetcar while touring SF, too.

 Each ticket costs $2.25.
 You can pay cash or via a reloadable Clipper Card (SF’s version of the Oyster Card).
 Bus drivers may not have exact change so prepare your exact fare before boarding.